dcunited001/te-xel-io/app/posts/2015-08-23-epistemology-cognition-and-category-theory-part-two.md

 ### Choreography of Mental Faculties

 The subconscious and conscious seem to be able to dynamically reuse and coordinate various mental processes.
 Some people seem to be much better at learning to reuse information and processes than others.
+Understanding category theory can greatly help us in improving the ability to coordinate disparate functions of our brain.

 ### Cognition